harrykerry/advanta_sms_api/README.md

 - For the **Send SMS** and **Send OTP** endpoints, both use the same methods (`sendSingleSmsPost` and `sendSingleSmsGet`), but they have different URLs and may require a hashed key for SMS requests sent to a hashed mobile number.
 - When scheduling messages, pass the time as a string that can be converted to a Unix timestamp.
 If not needed, simply omit it.
 - Ensure that the `partnerId` is always numeric.
-- Mobile numbers can start with 254 or 07
+- Mobile numbers can start with 254,07 or 0 for new prefixes
 - When sending to hashed numbers, make sure the number before being hashed starts with 254xxxxxxxxxx

 ## Author